apache/cordova-docs/www/docs/en/dev/platform_plugin_versioning_ref/index.md

 # Platforms and Plugins Version Management

-From version 4.3.0 onwards, Cordova provides the ability to save and restore platforms and plugins.
+Cordova provides the ability to save and restore platforms and plugins.

 This feature allows developers to save and restore their app to a known state without having to check in all of the platform and plugin source code.